jpulse-net/jpulse-framework/docs/dev/working/W-119-i18n-usage-audit-tests.md

 ## Notes

-- Tests should be fast enough to run in CI/CD
+- Tests should be fast enough to run in CI/CD (expected < 2 seconds)
-- Consider caching flattened key structures for performance
+- Flattened key arrays are small and kept in memory during test execution
 - Report format should be machine-readable (JSON) and human-readable (text)
 - Consider adding `--fix` mode to automatically update translation files (future enhancement)